Munich: Capital of reunited Bavaria

-In 1900 Wilhelm Röntgen moved to Munich, where he was appointed as a professor of physics.
-In 1901 he was awarded the Nobel Prize in Physics.
+Jugendstil style house at Leopoldstr.
+77. At the beginning of the 20th century, Munich was a hub for the Jugendstil movement.

 The Prince Regent Luitpold's reign from 1886 to 1912 was marked by tremendous artistic and cultural activity in Munich.
 At the dawn of the 20th century Munich was an epicenter for the Jugendstil movement, combining a liberal magazine culture with progressive industrial design and architecture.
 The German art movement took its name from the Munich magazine Die Jugend (The Youth).
 Prominent Munich Jugendstil artists include Hans Eduard von Berlepsch-Valendas, Otto Eckmann, Margarethe von Brauchitsch, August Endell, Hermann Obrist, Wilhelm von Debschitz, and Richard Riemerschmid.
 In 1905 two large department stores opened in Munich, the Kaufhaus Oberpollinger and the Warenhaus Hermann Tietz, both having been designed by the architect Max Littmann.
 In 1911 the expressionist group Der Blaue Reiter was established in Munich.
 Its founding members include Gabriele Münter.

 World War I to World War II

 Following the outbreak of World War I in 1914, life in Munich became very difficult, as the Allied blockade of Germany led to food and fuel shortages.
-During French air raids in 1916, three bombs fell on Munich.
+During a French air raid in 1916, three bombs fell on Munich.

 In 1916, the 'Bayerische Motoren Werke' (BMW) produced its first aircraft engine in Munich.
 The public limited company BMW AG was founded in 1918, with Camillo Castiglioni owning one third of the share capital.
 In 1922 BMW relocated its headquarters to a factory in Munich.

 After World War I, the city was at the centre of substantial political unrest.
 In November 1918, on the eve of the German revolution, Ludwig III of Bavaria and his family fled the city.
 After the murder of the first republican premier of Bavaria Kurt Eisner in February 1919 by Anton Graf von Arco auf Valley, the Bavarian Soviet Republic was proclaimed.
 The November 1918 revolution ended the reign of the Wittelsbach in Bavaria.
 In Mein Kampf Adolf Hitler described his political activism in Munich after November 1918 as the "Beginning of My Political Activity".
 Hitler called the short-lived Bavarian Soviet Republic "the rule of the Jews".
-In 1919 Bavaria Film was founded and in the 1920s Munich offered film makers an alternative to Germany's largest film studio, Babelsberg Studio.